What is Conversational Intelligence?

 Call center agents who listen can curb the number of calls needed for individual clients to resolve their problems.
 It allows agents to provide support and suggestions that account for all the details available to both parties.

-As agents interact with multiple clients, maintaining a comprehensive record of their needs and requests keeps them from needing to start all over again on every call.
+As agents interact with multiple customers, maintaining a comprehensive record of their needs and requests keeps them from needing to start all over again on every call.
 This frees up time and energy for solving more complex problems.
 Additionally, customers appreciate not having to explain their concerns repeatedly with each contact.

 The skills every call center agent needs to succeed in such a fast-paced and demanding environment are largely the same skills needed to succeed in other aspects of daily life outside of work.
 Developing these skills is a worthy exercise in character building that strengthens confidence in and out of the office.